ansys/actions/doc/source/licenses-actions/index.rst

 file ``ignored-packages.txt`` contains a list of packages that are trusted but may not have a valid license associated.

-This acction accepts the following inputs.
+This action accepts the following inputs.

 .. jinja:: check-licenses